FrontBackStart/quizzer/README.md

 ### Integration tests

 Integration tests are done using JUnit framework.
-After cloning this full repository navigate to `quizzer/src/test/java/com/frontbackstart/quizzer/` to develop tests.
+Develop tests in `quizzer/src/test/java/com/frontbackstart/quizzer/`.

 **Run tests.** Navigate to a directory/folder named `quizzer` (the one with files `mvnw` and `pom.xml`).

-    ./mvnw test
+    $ ./mvnw test

 ### UI / E2E tests

-UI / E2E testin is done using Robot framework.
+UI / E2E testing is done using Robot framework.

+**Create virtual environment.** Navigate to a directory/folder named `quizzer` (the one with files `mvnw` and `pom.xml`).

+    $ python3 -m venv ./venv    # creates a new virtual environment named "venv" in current directory